 Our clothes can be seen as a form of communication between ourselves and the outside world.
 They give a visual impression of who we are and how we would like to be seen by others.
-Pauchi Sasaki designs dresses which are not only visible, but transmit sonic xterial as well.
-These dresses consists of around 100 loudspeakers, and are able to process sound live.
+Pauchi Sasaki designs dresses which are not only visible, but transmit sonic material as well.
+These dresses consist of around 100 loudspeakers and are able to process sound live.

 The result was developed in 2014 and is simply called Speaker Dress.
 It is a self designed wearable sound sculpture.
-Two dresses exist nowadays, a black and a white one.
-The black one contains 96 loudspeakers, the white one even 125.
+Two dresses exist today, a black and a white one.
+The black one contains 96 loudspeakers; the white one, 125.
 Several loudspeakers are connected to the same amplifier channel.
-The black dress for example contains six channels of amplification, resulting in 16 loudspeakers per channel, and in six different sonic zones on the dress (a zone is formed by the loudspeakers diffusing the same sound).
+The black dress, for example, contains six channels of amplification, resulting in 16 loudspeakers per channel, and in six different sonic zones on the dress (a zone is formed by the loudspeakers diffusing the same sound).

 The performer can choose from different input possibilities: a contact microphone, a lavalier microphone and an mp3 player are connected.
-These signals are sent wireless to a computer, which processes the sound in the music software Max.
+These signals are sent wirelessly to a computer, which processes the sound with the music software Max.
 The sound is sent back to the dress again and is diffused by the loudspeakers.

-All kind of live sounds made by the performers can be processed live during the concert and the transformed version is sounding through the dresses.
-Flutist Claire Chase and Pauchi herself, who is a violinist as well, use their breath, their voices and their instruments in the first composition Pauchi composed for two dresses: Gama XV (2016).
+All kinds of live sounds made by the performers can be processed live during the concert and the transformed version sounds through the dresses.
+Flutist Claire Chase and Pauchi herself, who is a violinist as well, use their breath, their voices, and their instruments in the first composition Pauchi composed for two dresses: Gama XV (2016).
 The performers are dressed in their own sounds, transformed by live electronics: